Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 # Use a JDBC Kafka Connector, Avro and Karapace

-If we don't want to pass the schema information with every message, then we need to use a schema repository, that both sender and receiver can use to interpret the messages (in the exact same way).
+If we don't want to pass the schema information with every message, then we need to use a schema repository, so that both sender and receiver can use to interpret the messages (in the exact same way).

 We're going to use [`karapace`](https://www.karapace.io/) which is an open